 We can investigate the actions of:

 - The Environment Agency and regional flood defence committees,only where the complaint is about flood defence and land drainage matters.
 The Ombudsman cannot investigate action by local flood defence committees unless the local committee is acting under delegated authority from the regional committee.
+Other Environment Agency functions can be investigated by the Parliamentary and Health Service Ombudsman (Helpline 0345 015 4033).
+This includes complaints about the Environment Agency’s actions as a statutory planning consultee in relation to flood defence matters.

 - Local councils.
 These have similar powers to IDBs relating to flood prevention works on ordinary watercourses that are not within IDB areas.
 They are also responsible for local land use planning and need to assess whether proposals for new developments may result in flooding or lead to a significantly increased flood risk.
 Unitary and county councils are lead local flood authorities.
 They must develop a local flood risk management strategy that sets out the local organisations with responsibility for flood risk in their area and produce a plan for managing flood risk.
-The council may also be the highway authority and as such will have responsibility for the drainage of roads and should ensure that drains, including gullies, are maintained.
+The council may also be the highway authority and as such will have responsibility for the drainage of roads and should ensure that drains, including gullies, are maintained and investigate flooding events.

 We cannot investigate the actions of: